 Emily was bright, funny and kind.
-She came from a supportive home, had a mum that loved her to the moon and back and also had a strong network of like minded friends who adored her.
+She came from a supportive home, had a mum that loved her to the moon and back and a strong network of like-minded friends who adored her.

-We tend to place an immense importance on bravery, courage and strength and while these characteristics are certainly vital to a happy and resilient life, I also believe that it is equally important to recognise that none of us are all of these things all of the time.
+As friends, parents and educators, we tend to place an immense importance on bravery, courage and strength and while these characteristics are certainly vital to a happy and resilient life, It is vital that we also recognise that none of us are all of these things all of the time.

-Imagine a world in which no problem ever seems too big to solve, a world in which no one ever feels bad asking for help or ever feels ashamed of the fact that they don’t look, feel or act like everybody else.
+Imagine a world in which no problem ever seems too big, a world in which no one ever feels bad asking for help or ever feels ashamed of the fact that they don’t look, feel or act like everybody else.

 This is the heart of Project Emily and the dream from which Emily and the VERY big Feeling was born.